IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/triggers.md

 ![Trigger details page](images/101-ex5-trigger-details.png)

+In this case, we see that the `locationUpdate` trigger is connected to two actions using the two rules we created earlier.

-Using the menu on the left-hand side, different properties for the trigger can be accessed and modified.
+Using the menu on the left-hand side, different properties for the trigger can be accessed and modified:

 * **Connected actions**  shows the actions this trigger is connected to.
 * **Parameters** shows default parameters for the action.
 * **Endpoints** show details on how to fire this trigger remotely.

+You can explore these options later at your convenience.

 ## Create triggers